-This section outlines the proposed actions and alternatives considered by the Council.
+This section outlines the proposed actions and alternatives considered by the South Atlantic Fishery Management Council (Council).
 A complete analysis of these alternatives can be found in Section 4.0.

-Alternatives the Council considered during the development of this amendment and/or presented at the first round of public hearings but eliminated from further detailed study are described in Appendix A.
+Alternatives the Council considered during the development of Amendment 6 to the Fishery Management Plan for the Golden Crab Fishery of the South Atlantic Region and/or presented at the first round of public hearings but eliminated from further detailed study are described in Appendix A.